How To Make Time For Exercise

 What’s kept him on track, losing weight, and having the pain-free energy to enjoy time with his family?

 Like Ben, you don’t need to go it alone.
 That’s the quickest way to fall off track and fail your goals.
-At minimum, I recommend joining a Facebook group like our Minimalist Muscle community,
+At minimum, I recommend joining a Facebook group like our Minimalist Muscle community.

-Further, you’ll be held accountable.
+The community will hold you accountable.
 Skipped workouts?
 Well, I’ll let you know it.
 If you need a modified workout because you’re traveling?
 Cool.
 I’m here for you and will customize a workout to keep you on track.

 Nail your workouts?
 Even better.
 We’ll quote Predator and bust out epic handshakes…or exchange flexing biceps emojis.

 You and I both know you’re sick of going it alone and wasting your most precious resource: time.
 Do you have the time to waste another week, month, or year without making progress?